NZFAP and NZFAP Plus - New Zealand's National Farm Assurance Programmes

 In addition to these three components member companies have the ability to add further standards to satisfy individual customer or consumer expectations, and these are known as clip-ons.
 All clip-on requirements are communicated directly by member companies to their suppliers and audited at the same time as the foundation standard.

 1. All NZ red meat and wool farmers become NZFAP certified.

 2. All NZ red meat and wool processing and exporting companies adopt the standard.

 3. That the NZFAP enhances the already high consumer confidence in New Zealand red meat and wool products.

 Participation in the Programme

 Currently there are circa 8,000 beef, sheep and deer farmers certified under the programme.
 For farmers wanting to join the programme, support is available from participating meat or wool processing companies.
 The benefits are numerous, and most members pay a premium for livestock that is compliant.

-The New Zealand Farm Assurance Programme Plus (NZFAP Plus) is a higher-level voluntary sustainability standard with three components additional to the foundation standard; being Farm Environment, People and Biosecurity.
+The New Zealand Farm Assurance Programme Plus (NZFAP Plus) is a higher-level voluntary sustainability standard with three components additional to NZFAP; being People, Farm and Natural Resources and Biosecurity.

-Integrated farm planning will be an integral part of this standard which is being designed to protect and enhance all resources, create better and more sustainable farming businesses and incorporate socially responsible and ethical practices.
-Read more below for a brief outline.
+Integrated farm planning is an integral part of this standard which has been designed to protect and enhance all resources, create better and more sustainable farming businesses and incorporate socially responsible and ethical practices.